Tenzzzzzz/QuishGuard/README.md

 cd ..
 python app.py
 ```
-> or if you want to reproduce from beginning->
+> or if you want to reproduce from the beginning
 ```
 git clone https://github.com/Tenzzzzzz/Quishing.git
 python -m venv .venv